 The Will Gives Instructions

-A will is a legal document containing written instructions on how to divide the assets of the testator or the deceased.
-The will identifies what assets and items are in the estate.
+Liquidating estate after death with a will.
+A will is a legal document containing written instructions on dividing the testator’s assets or the deceased.
+The “will” identifies assets and items in the estate and the transfer of assets after death.
 It may also allocate specific items to particular heirs.
-It also has a section assigning the balance of the estate to the heirs in some defined fractions.
+It also has a section assigning the estate balance to the heirs in some defined fractions.

 The court appoints an executor if there’s no one written on the will.
-As long as the will was prepared correctly under the laws of the state, the will is valid and it will be enforced by the probate court.
+As long as the will was prepared correctly under the state’s laws, the will is valid, and the probate court will enforce it.

-Once the will is ruled valid by the court, the executor is selected, and several steps need to be followed.
+Once the will is ruled valid by the court, the executor is selected, and several steps must be followed.
 There will be an inventory of assets and outstanding debts.
 Parties and creditors will be notified.
 The maintenance of the home will also be arranged until its fate is determined.

-The term “intestate” describes a person who has died without having made a will.
+The term “intestate” describes a person who has died without making a will.

 The computations as to who gets how much depend on the law.
-In most states, a spouse receives the most significant share, with the deceased children next in line to inherit.
+A spouse receives the most significant share in most states, with the deceased children next in line to inherit.
 The deceased’s siblings and parents follow in the order of priority.

 Wills and intestate success laws divide property that goes into probate, but not all assets are included in the probate.
-When the owner dies, some assets are directly transferred to a named beneficiary, this process bypasses the probate.
+When the owner dies, some assets are transferred directly to a named beneficiary, bypassing the probate.

 Beneficiaries can also be named for other assets like savings accounts, IRA retirement accounts, and Keogh Plans.